Toggle Contrast

 • Colour contrast does not meet minimum requirement.
 This fails WCAG 2.2 success criterion 1.4.3: contrast (minimum).

 • Inline frames missing text alternatives.
-This fails WCAG 2.2 success criterion 4.1.2: Name, Role, Value.
+This fails WCAG 2.2 success criterion 4.1.2: (Name, Role, Value).

 • Container element is empty.
 This fails WAI-ARIA 1.1: 5.2.5 Required Owned Elements.

 • Links missing a text alternative.
-This fails WCAG 2.2 success criterion 2.4.4: Link purpose in Context, 2.4.9; Link Purpose (link only), 4.1.2: Name, Role, Value.
+This fails WCAG 2.2 success criterion 2.4.4: Link purpose in Context, 2.4.9; Link Purpose (link only), 4.1.2: (Name, Role, Value).

-Content that’s not within the scope of the accessibility regulations
+Content that’s not within the scope of the Accessibility Regulations

-The accessibility regulations also do not require us to fix PDFs or other documents provided by third parties that we have no control over.
+The accessibility regulations do not require us to fix PDFs or other documents provided by third parties that we have no control over.

 Maps are excluded from the accessibility regulations as long as any essential navigational information they provide is available.